Israel, U.S. signal security ties back on track after Iran feud

 The aid package came up during closed-door discussions between the U.S. general and Israel's Defence Minister Moshe Yaalon, although not in detail, Dunford's spokesman said.

-Dermer said defense-aid discussions would also be pursued during Yaalon's talks in Washington later this month and at the White House meeting between Netanyahu and Obama.
+Dermer said defence-aid discussions would also be pursued during Yaalon's talks in Washington later this month and at the White House meeting between Netanyahu and Obama.

 Before the suspension, the two sides were close to a new package of grants worth $3.6 billion to $3.7 billion a year, U.S. and Israeli officials have said.
 They have predicted that the amount could rise further as Israel argues it needs more aid to offset a likely windfall for Iran in sanctions relief which might be used to finance anti-Israel guerrillas.